Guide to Natural Mosquito Control in Garden Ponds 2022

 Method 1: Natural Mosquito Dunks & Bits

-This is best method of mosquito control and larvae killer if you already have a major problem with mosquitoes.
-Both mosquito dunks (also called “donuts”) and bits work to destroy the larvae that hatches in your water and helps stop them from returning.
+This is the best method of mosquito control and larvae killer if you already have a major problem with mosquitoes.
+Both mosquito dunks (also called “donuts”) and bits work to destroy the larvae that hatch in your water and helps stop them from returning.

 The products use a special bacteria strain called Bacillus thuringiensis israelensis – or just “Bti” for short.
 This bacteria works to kill different forms of insect larvae by producing toxins, of which are particularly effective against mosquitoes, fungus gnats, and blackflies.
 The bacteria has almost no effect on other organisms or wildlife, and is highly targeted to just kill the larvae of a small range of insects.
 It’s not toxic to fish, plants, or pets and can be safely used in garden ponds without damage to the eco-system.
 The other ingredients are all organic and will simply decompose over time when the active substances have been released.

 The product comes in two forms, which include mosquito dunks or mosquito bits.
 The same bacteria strain is used in both, but the method of release is different, being both fast and slow in action.
 Mosquito dunks are designed to kill larvae over a gradual period, and work great as maintenance doses after treating the pond with mosquito bits.
 The bits are fast acting and will be able to kill all mosquito larvae in a pond within 24 hours after dosing, so are best used as a treatment kick-start followed by mosquito dunks every month or two.